 Before quitting my day job to write full-time from home, I was a magazine editor at the Green Bay Press-Gazette.
 I have years of experience writing for women, families and homeowners.
 I was a weekly columnist for Homestyle and a monthly columnist for both YOU magazine and the Press-Gazette’s family magazine.
 I was employed with Gannett Newspapers for 10 years.

-Since leaving the corporate world, I have become an active member of the SCBWI and my first novel, THE CHANNELS, won the Marsha Dunlap Award in 2011.
-I am actively revising and seeking representation for my novel.
+Since leaving the corporate world, I have become an active member of the SCBWI, and my first novel, ARROWS, is coming from Random House/Delacorte Press in Spring 2016.
+I am represented by agent Carrie Howland of Donadio & Olson.
 (See my author Facebook page.)
-An outline for my next book is underway.

 How I can help you become a better writer

 I’ve opened up my own professional critique service.
 I want to help new and/or established writers make their stories and articles great.
 And, hopefully as a result, your work will be more successful in the wonderful world of publishing.